mwhx10/AHK-RAD/README.md

 No build step or server is required; everything runs client‑side.

 ## CSV Format
-The CSV import expects two columns:
+By default the CSV import assumes the first column contains the shortcut and the second contains the expansion:

 ```
 shortcut,expansion
 ```

-Each row is added to the list, with options to handle duplicates.
+If your file uses different columns you can specify which column numbers to use in the Bulk Import section.
+Columns are 1-based.
+You can also choose to ignore the first row if it contains headers.
+Each row is added to the list with options to handle duplicates.

 ## License
 This project is provided as-is without a specific license.
 Feel free to modify for your own use.